-If your villagers are not breeding then you can follow the steps listed below to solve this issue.
-There are certain cases where the villagers won’t breed no matter what.
+If your villagers are not breeding, follow the steps below to solve this issue.
+There are certain cases where the villagers won’t breed, no matter what.
 Follow these next steps to guarantee your villagers will breed together.

 Setting the Environment

-This guide will be mentioning the steps you can take in order to increase their chances of breeding.
-It is worth understanding that any kind of change has an effect on the willingness of the villagers.
+This guide will mention the steps you can take to increase your chances of breeding.
+It is worth understanding that any change affects the villagers’ willingness.
 Therefore, do not try to change a lot of variables.
 With that said, here is what you should try:

 Build a Place for The Villagers

 The villager’s mood is extremely dependent on the willingness factor.
 Make sure they are not in an angry mood.
 Villagers tend to get angry whenever you destroy their beds or workstations.
 Therefore, give them a reason to be happy.
 Simply make new houses for them to stay in and let them do their stuff.

-You only need to add beds (for the new baby as well), a workbench, and a chest and you should be good to go.
-You can make it grandiose or minimalistic depending on your tastes.
-However, the size of the house will have no effect on the villagers.
+You only need to add beds (for the new baby), a workbench, and a chest, and you should be ready to go.
+You can make it grandiose or minimalistic, depending on your tastes.
+However, the size of the house will not affect the villagers.